dwavesystems/dwave-ocean-sdk/docs/shared/workflow.rst

 .. start_samplers

-:ref:`Samplers <gs_concepts_samplers>` are processes that sample from low-energy states of objective functions.
-Having formulated an :ref:`objective function <concepts_objectives>` that represents your problem (typically as a :ref:`quadratic or nonlinear model <gs_concepts_qms>`), you sample it for solutions.
+:ref:`Samplers <concept_samplers>` are processes that sample from low-energy states of objective functions.
+Having formulated an :term:`objective function` that represents your problem (typically as a quadratic or nonlinear :ref:`model <concept_models>`), you sample it for solutions.

 |dwave_short| provides quantum, classical, and quantum-classical hybrid samplers
-that run either remotely (for example, in |dwave_short|’s Leap service) or locally on your CPU.
+that run either remotely (for example, in |dwave_short|'s Leap service) or locally on your CPU.

 *   QPU Solvers

     |dwave_short| currently supports |dwave_5kq| quantum computers.

-    This guide focuses on QPU solvers and provides examples of using quantum computers to solve problems.

 *   Quantum-Classical Hybrid Solvers